 The American Cancer Society recommends that men make an informed decision with their doctor about whether to be tested for prostate cancer.
 Research has not yet proven that the benefits outweigh the harms of testing and treatment.
 The American Cancer Society believes that men should not be tested without learning about what we know and don’t know about the risks and possible benefits of testing and treatment.

 Starting at age 50, talk to your doctor about the pros and cons of testing so you can decide if getting tested is the right choice for you.
 If you are African American or have a father or brother who had prostate cancer before age 65, you should have this talk with your doctor starting at age 45.
 If you decide to be tested, you should have the PSA blood test with or without a rectal exam.
 How often you are tested will depend on your PSA level.

-Any adult can have colorectal cancers (cancers of the colon and rectum), but most of these cancers are found in people age 50 or older.
+Most colon cancers (cancers of the colon and rectum) are found in people age 50 or older.
 People with a personal or family history of this cancer, or who have polyps in their colon or rectum, or those with inflammatory bowel disease are more likely to have colon cancer.
 Also, eating a diet mostly of high-fat foods (especially from animal sources), being overweight, smoking, and being inactive can make a person more likely to have colon cancer.